ory/docs/guides/hydra/3-overview/3-limitations.md

 There are a ton of good reasons why this is a bad flow, they are summarized in [this excellent blog article as well](https://www.scottbrady91.com/OAuth/Why-the-Resource-Owner-Password-Credentials-Grant-Type-is-not-Authentication-nor-Suitable-for-Modern-Applications).

+### What about Auth0, Okta, ...?

+Auth0, Okta, Stormpath started early with OAuth 2.0 SaaS and adopted the ROPC grant too.
+They since deprecated these old flows but still have them active as existing apps rely on them.